dgaydukov/cert-aws/files/sa.md

 * Session layer - establish and destroy connection between 2 hosts.
 * Presentation layer - encode/decode information passed between 2 hosts.
-* Application layer - apps works on this level by using HTTP/FTP

-On each of this layer passed information is called different.
+* Application layer - apps works on this level by using HTTP/FTP On each of this layer passed information is called different.
 * Application/Presentation/Session - PDU
 * Transport - TCP - segments, UDP - datagramm
 * Network - packets
 * Data Link - frames
 OSI model is not used in practice, only for education purpose, cause it has been developing for 7 years, and many other models were born.
 One of them is TCP/IP model.
 In has 4 levels
 * Application layer - include Application/Presentation/Session from OSI
 * Transport layer - Transport layer in OSI
 * Internet layer - Network layer in OSI
 * Link layer - Data Link + Physical in OSI

-There were other models like AppleTalk or IPX/SPX, but they were outdated and nowdays only TCP/IP is mostly used.
+There were other models like AppleTalk or IPX/SPX, but they were outdated and nowadays only TCP/IP is mostly used.
 It also called sometimes DoD (department of defense) cause it was originally developed by USA defense department.

 ###### High Level Protocols
-These protocols include: HTTP, DNS, DHCP, SMTP, POP3, Telnet, SSH, FTP.
 To better understand these protocols you can download [Cisco Packet Tracer](https://www.netacad.com/courses/packet-tracer) that can help you build networks and see how it all works.

-* HTTP(HyperText Transport Protocol, 80)/HTTPS(HyperText Transport Protocol Secure, 443) - client-server data exchange. headers are
+* HTTP (HyperText Transport Protocol, 80)/HTTPS(HyperText Transport Protocol Secure, 443) - client-server data exchange. headers are
 ```
 GET / HTTP/1.1
 Host: 192.168.1.10
 ```
-* DNS(Domain Name System, 53) - hostname-to-ip resolver.
+* DNS (Domain Name System, 53) - hostname-to-ip resolver.
 In linux we have `/etc/hosts` - basically same local dns that resolve hostnames.
-It has priority over external dns server.
+It has priority over external dns server
-* DHCP(Dynamic Host Configuration Protocol) - allows to dynamically set IP-address, subnet, dns name to remote hosts.
+* DHCP (Dynamic Host Configuration Protocol, 67/68) - allows to dynamically set IP-address, subnet, dns name to remote hosts It uses connectionless service model using UDP.
+It is implemented with two UDP port numbers for its operations which are the same as for the bootstrap protocol (BOOTP).
+UDP port number 67 is the destination port of a server, and UDP port number 68 is used by the client.
-* POP3(Post Office Protocol Version 3, 110, POP3S-995) - work on get-and-delete principle.
-Client connect to server, download new mails, and sent delete message to server.
+* POP3 (Post Office Protocol Version 3, 110, POP3S-995) - work on get-and-delete principle.
+Client connect to server, download new mails, and sent delete message to server
-* IMAP(Internet Message Access Protocol, 143) - more complex analogy of pop3, don't remove messages from server.
+* IMAP (Internet Message Access Protocol, 143) - more complex analogy of pop3, don't remove messages from server
-* SMTP(Simple Mail Transfer Protocol, 25) - send mail to mail server.
+* SMTP (Simple Mail Transfer Protocol, 25) - send mail to mail server.
+Don't cofuse IMAP/POP3 - read email from mailServer, SMTP - send email to mailServer
-* Telnet(terminal network, 23) - allows to communicate with remote OS by sending unencrypted text data.
-Nowdays mostly outdated and replaced by ssh.
+* Telnet (terminal network, 23) - allows to communicate with remote OS by sending unencrypted text data.
+Nowadays mostly outdated and replaced by ssh
-* SSH(Secure Shell, 22) - like telnet, but exchange encrypted data
+* SSH (Secure Shell, 22) - like telnet, but exchange encrypted data
-* FTP(File Transfer Protocol, 20) - transfer file to server
+* FTP (File Transfer Protocol, 20) - transfer file to server, unsecured.
+You can use FTPS(port 21) or FTPS (port 22) for secure file transfer

 ###### Low Level Protocols
 * ICMP (Internet Control Message Protocol) - located at network layer - error reporting and query service.